 Mandatory intensive schools may be a requirement of some of the units in this course.
 See Unit Catalogue for specific requirements.

-Assumed knowledge is any two units of General Mathematics or Mathematics or Mathematics Extension.
+Assumed knowledge is any two units of English, Chemistry or Mathematics.

 For students without the recommended background knowledge, the School offers introductory units in Chemistry, Mathematics and Physics.

 Advanced standing will not be granted for units SCI395 or WORK300.